 After carrying out various tests on the evaluation board from Sensl, I was ready to begin designing a PCB.
 For the initial design we wanted to integrate with the 8x8 SiPM and use the external module since we were certain it was working as intended.

-This board needed to fit within the detector currently used in the experiment igure 7 : Real atom trap chamber Figure 8 : CAD of Beta Detector
+• This board needed to fit within the detector currently used in the experiment

+Figure 7 : Real atom trap chamber Beta detectors on top and bottom